vftekdev/chat-langchain-sktst/README.md

 # 🔎 SEEK AI Powered Search Assistant

-This repository hosts the SEEK AI powered search assistant, a project developed by VERA Files.
+This repository hosts the **SEEK AI powered search assistant**, a project developed by VERA Files.
 It is a fork and adaptation of the original [Chat LangChain application](https://github.com/langchain-ai/chat-langchain).

 SEEK is designed to provide accurate, in-depth answers based on a specialized knowledge base, specifically drawing from VERA Files' fact checks, fact sheets, and reports sourced from the [verafiles.org](https://verafiles.org) website.